boosh/sputter/README.md

 ## Project layout
 This project is organised into the following directories:

-* akka_http_sputter - Sputter serverside components written for akka-http.
+* jvm - Sputter serverside components written for akka-http.
+* js - Boilerplate for interacting with the components in the JVM module
-* shared - Components shared between the frontend if using scala JS and the akka-http backend.
+* shared - Classes that can be shared between a ScalaJS frontend and the akka-http backend.

+Demo:
-* scalajs_web_demo - A demo web frontend written using scala JS that uses the shared components.
+* scalajs_web_demo - A demo web frontend written using scala JS that demonstrates how to use the components.
 See the README.md file in that directory for running instructions.